fwi/db2rest/README.md

 }]
 ```

-A simple update (set completd to false for record 3, update the description for record 4):
+A simple update (set completed to false for record 3, update the description for record 4):

 ```JSON
 [{